endulum/groves-api/README.md

 > `GET /community/:communityNameOrId`

 Returns the identity of the community identified by `:communityNameOrId`, if a community exists with an `id` or `urlName` matching the value of this parameter.
-If the identified community has a status of `HIDDEN`, there must be an authenticated user, and the user must have admin privileges.
+If the identified community has a status of `HIDDEN`, there must be an authenticated user, and the user must have admin privileges over this community.

 ```js
 {